 - make our school the centre of the community

 - ensure that each and every child exceeds their own expectations of themselves!

-…Woodland Community Primary school fully recognises the contribution it can make to protect children and support pupils in school
+…Woodland Community Primary school fully recognises the contribution it can make to protect children and support pupils in its care.

 Our school will therefore:

 (a) Establish and maintain an ethos where children feel secure and are encouraged to talk, and are listened to.
 This will be achieved through the values and aims shared above, through a curriculum and whole school provision that engenders nurture, trust and mutual respect from and within all stakeholders.

 (b) Ensure that children know that there are adults in the school who they can approach if they are worried or are in difficulty

 (c) Include in the curriculum activities and opportunities for PSHCE which equip children with the skills they need to stay safe and / or communicate their fears or concerns about abuse